xBelugazx/JavaScript_practice/README.md

-This file has a practice space for practicing js
+This file has js codes